DOCKET

 Unshackled Hearts, Inc. v.
 Howard County Sheriff (U.S. Dist.
 Ct. – So.
 Dist. of Ind.)
 [Filed June 2023]

 Unshackled Hearts, Inc. is a nonprofit prison ministry that, among other things, provides books—some religious in nature but other not—to incarcerated persons throughout Indiana.
 The Howard County Sheriff has imposed a series of policies that have restricted the organization’s ability to do so.
 After first banning inmate receipt of books entirely, the Sheriff subsequently settled on banning books unless they are sent directly from a formal publisher (such as Simon & Schuster), although it does not allow books sent directly from a formal distributor (such as Amazon).
 This severely restricts both the types of books that may be sent and the ease and efficiency with which they can be sent.
 The complaint alleges that this violates the First Amendment and, insofar as Unshackled Hearts views its operations as an exercise of its own religion, Indiana’s Religious Freedom Restoration Act.
-The case is pending.
+The case has been resolved and the challenged policy has been amended.
+This case will be closed.

 ATTORNEY(S): Gavin M. Rose